wmendes/learn-serverless/README.md

 ## Setup

-Run this command to initialize a new project in a new working directory.
+Run this commando to initialize a new project in a new working directory.

 `sls init aws-node-rest-api`